 Nearly every Muslim culture has some concept of Ramadan drummers (even if historically.)
 The job of the Ramadan drummer is to wake people up about an hour before dawn so people can take their pre-fasting meal.
-For North American children who might not be familiar with Ramadan drummers, we’re introducing them in a ficticious way.
+For North American children who might not be familiar with Ramadan drummers, we’re introducing them in a fictional way.
 Small children too young to wake up before dawn can engage with the tradition of the pre-fasting meal through these paper bag puppets.
 Use our free printable template to make the puppets with your child, then have your child role play what kind of things the drummer might say to wake people up for their meal!
 Our drummers are dressed in purple and yellow – the colors of Ramadan and Eid al Fitr!

 - Paper bag (approx 5″ x 10.75″)

 - Paper, in any skin colour of choice

 - Brown felt

 - 1 small, yellow pompom